sondande/hw3-neuralnet-sondande/README.md

 generalizes to all possible data.
 This would be beneficial for this dataset as we want to have the trained model be able to work with predicting seismic events without as much worry that the model was overfitted to the training data.

 ## 3) A short paragraph describing your experience during the assignment (what did you enjoy, what was difficult, etc.)

+Ada Ates~

+I personally quite enjoyed this lab, research questions were super helpful in contextualizing my understanding.
+I had trouble wrapping my head around equations, specifically steps 3 and 4, as I had thought of them differently.
+Debugging definitely helped me a lot to see why we use these equations and how it relates to doing a weight change in the automatic car example that we used when we started this unit (give more weights to the neurons on the right etc.).

+Sagana Ondande~

 ## 4) An estimation of how much time you spent on the assignment, and

+Around 20-25 hours?
+Not really sure, it has been a long time since we started on this lab, and keeping track of time is hard!
 ## 5) An affirmation that you adhered to the honor code
 We affirm that we have adhered to the Honor Code.
 Ada Ates